pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 into a single transaction by using the `start commit` and `finish commit` commands.

-Another useful command is the `flush commit` command that enables you to see in which outputs the commit was used.
+The `flush commit` command that enables you to see in which outputs the commit was used.
 Therefore, you can track commit provenance downstream, from the commit origin to the final result.